wso2/docs-choreo-dev/en/developer-docs/docs/references/troubleshoot-choreo.md

       During the build process, output files including the `index.html` are copied to the Nginx root directory.
 To ensure that the correct files are copied during the build process, you must check the Docker build logs.

-- ### The language I prefer to use is not available as a buildpack.
+- ### The language I prefer to use is not available as a build presets.

-      In such scenarios, you can use the Dockerfile buildpack to create the component.
+      In such scenarios, you can use the Dockerfile build presets to create the component.

 - ### I mistakenly used an incorrect build command when creating a web application.
 How can I update it before triggering a build?